zreit/Reiseoptimierung/README.md

 # About this project

-To get an extensive look into this project and what it does entail we would strongly recommend you to take a look in this repo's [wiki] (https://github.com/zreit/Reiseoptimierung/wiki)
+To get an extensive look into this project and what it does entail we would strongly recommend you to take a look in this repo's [wiki](https://github.com/zreit/Reiseoptimierung/wiki)

 # Navigation

-The algorithm can be found [here] (https://github.com/zreit/Reiseoptimierung/blob/master/TrAIvel.ipynb).
+The algorithm can be found [here](https://github.com/zreit/Reiseoptimierung/blob/master/TrAIvel.ipynb).